xyproto/vt100/README.md

 # vt100

-VT100 Terminal Package
+### VT100 Terminal Package

-* Everything is generated from the spec.
+* Supports colors and attributes.
-* Uses memoization of generated terminal codes.
+* Can detect the terminal size.
-* No external dependencies.
+* Can get key-preses, including arrow keys.
-* Has a Canvas struct that can be used for drawing (see `cmd/canvas` for an example).
+* Has a Canvas struct, for drawing to a buffer than only updating the characters that needs to be updated.

-Simple use:
+### Simple use

 ```go
 fmt.Println(vt100.BrightColor("hi", "Blue"))
 ```

+### Another example

+See `cmd/move` for a more advanced example, where a character can be moved around with the arrow keys.

-General info:
+### General info

 * Version: 0.2.0
 * Licence: MIT